manimino/ducks/hashbox/mutable/how_it_works.md

 **Bytes.**

-To store a single 8-byte integer.
+**For a single 8-byte integer.**

-Seriously, you can check it yourself.
+Not kidding, you can check it yourself.
 ```
 from pympler.asizeof import asizeof
 asizeof(set([1]))